32 French-Speaking Countries Around the World, From North America to Africa

 Other than French, this country has about 77 other languages in use with the indigenous dialects originating from the Niger-Congo language family.

-The Democratic Republic of the Congo was a Belgian colony, and today over 50% of the population speaks French.
-A unique piece of this country’s colonial history is that the four national languages were actually still taught in schools.
+The Democratic Republic of the Congo was a Belgian colony, and today over 51 % of the population speaks French.

 Population: 1 million